Autopsy report released in death of Chris Daughtry’s daughter - NewsBreak

 Autopsy report released in death of Chris Daughtry’s daughter

 KNOXVILLE, Tenn.
 (WATE) – Officials have released their findings in the death investigation of former “American Idol” contestant Chris Daughtry’s daughter, Hannah Price, who was found deceased in November 2021.
-Price, 25, had been a resident in Fentress County, Tenn.
+Price, 25, had been a resident in Fentress County.

 The report from the Knox County Regional Forensic Center states Price died by hanging and the circumstances were ruled as suicide.
 The report also states Price had methamphetamine, fentanyl, THC and caffeine in her system, per toxicology tests.

 A statement released by the family said Price struggled with mental illness since a young age and spent years in and out of therapy and treatment centers.
-Hannah Price lost her biological father when he took his life in 2018.Questions remain in death of Chris Daughtry’s stepdaughter, boyfriend arrested for unrelated charges
+Hannah Price lost her biological father when he took his life in 2018.Questions remain in death of Chris Daughtry’s stepdaughter

 “Just months after losing her biological father to suicide, Hannah was the victim of a crime and was shot in the face,” according to the statement , which was also obtained by The Hollywood Reporter.
 “We did everything we could to support her and get her the help she needed to recover from these tragedies and get her life back on track.
 We had just recently made plans with Hannah for her to seek further treatment and move closer to the family.”